bor0/gidti/manuscript/chapter5.md

 We see how this exhibits a recursive behaviour since the recursive cases were reduced to the base case in attempt to get a result.
 With this example, we can see the power of recursion and how it allows us to process values in a repeating manner.

 A recursive function can generate an **iterative** or a **recursive** process.
-An iterative process is a process where the “state” is captured completely by its parameters.
-A recursive one, in contrast, is one where the “state” is not captured by the parameters, and so it relies on “deferred” evaluations.
-In the example above, `even` generates a recursive process since it needs to go down to the base case, and then build its way back up to do the calculations that were “deferred”.
-Alternatively, we can rewrite `even` so that it captures the “state” by introducing another variable, as such:
+An iterative process is a process where the "state" is captured completely by its parameters.
+A recursive one, in contrast, is one where the "state" is not captured by the parameters, and so it relies on "deferred" evaluations.
+In the example above, `even` generates a recursive process since it needs to go down to the base case, and then build its way back up to do the calculations that were "deferred".
+Alternatively, we can rewrite `even` so that it captures the "state" by introducing another variable, as such:

 ```
 even : Nat -> Bool -> Bool